AbhiAgarwal/gallatin/Classes/The Seen and Unseen in Science/Debate3/README.md

 - Side B: Drop the bomb: a scientific and technological picture is not sufficient grounds for making a decision of this magnitude.

+Writings supporting side B: Myers

 Quotes:

 - Voss:
 - Myers:
+    - "It must not be imagined that any drawing represents what the observer sees the moment he looks through the telescope.
+Instants of exceptional seeing flash out, here and there, at different spots on the planet.
+It is not till the same phenomena repeat themselves in the same, in the same place, a great number of times, that the observer learns to trust these impressions.
+One has to keep one's mind constantly at the highest pitch to catch and retain what the eye sees" (50).
+    -
 - Lane:
 - Tucker:
 - Dumit: